elementary-data/jaffle-shop-goes-online/README.md

 2. Fetch all branches on your local elementary dbt package
 3. Checkout to the branch `now-uses-custom-run-started-at` (merge `master` into it to make sure it is updated)
 4. On the `jaffle-shop-goes-online` project run `python data_creation/initial_demo.py`
+5. Fetch all branches on your local elementary python package
+6. Checkout to the branch `oss-demo-creation` (merge `master` into it to make sure it is updated)
-5. Generate the report using `edr report` command
+7. Generate the report using `edr report` command